data2viz/data2viz/README.md

 Data2viz is a data visualization toolbox for Kotlin Multiplatform.

-You can pick what you need in the different modules and use them independently in the following environments: Android, JavaScript(IR and Legacy), and JavaFX (iOs to come).
+You can pick what you need in the different modules and use them independently in the following environments: Android, JavaScript(IR and Legacy), and JavaFX (iOS to come).

 Your code produces the same results and rendering on each platform.